Congregatio de Auxiliis: Context of the dispute

-The principal question, giving its name to the whole dispute, concerned the help (no) afforded by grace; the crucial point was the reconciliation of the efficacy of divine grace with human freedom.
+The principal question, giving its name to the whole dispute, concerned the help (auxilia) afforded by grace; the crucial point was the reconciliation of the efficacy of divine grace with human freedom.
 Catholic theology holds on the one hand that the efficacious grace given for the performance of an action obtains, infallibly, man's consent and that action takes place; on the other hand that, in so acting, man is free.
 Hence the question: How can these two—the infallible result and liberty—be harmonized?

 The Dominicans solved the difficulty by their theory of physical premotion and predetermination; grace is efficacious when, in addition to the assistance necessary for an action, it gives a physical impulsion by means of which God determines and applies our faculties to the action.
 The Jesuits found the explanation in that middle knowledge (scientia media) whereby God knows, in the objective reality of things, what a man, in any circumstances in which he might be placed, would do.
 Foreseeing, for instance, that a man would correspond freely with grace A, and that he, freely, would not correspond with grace B, God, desirous of man's conversion, gives him grace A. This is efficacious grace.
-The Dominicans, who seemed to lean towards Augustinian theodicy, declared that the Jesuits conceded too much to free will.
-In turn, the Jesuits seemed to tend toward Pelagianism, which had been harshly attacked by Augustine during the 5th century, and complained that the Dominicans did not sufficiently safeguard human liberty.
+The Dominicans declared that the Jesuits conceded too much to free will, and so tended toward Pelagianism.
+In turn, the Jesuits complained that the Dominicans did not sufficiently safeguard human liberty, and seemed in consequence to lean towards Calvinism.

 Beginning of the controversy

 The controversy is usually considered to have begun in the year 1581, when the Jesuit Prudencio de Montemayor defended certain theses on grace that had been vigorously attacked by the Dominican Domingo Bañez.
 That this debate took place is certain, but the text of the Jesuit's theses have never been published.
 As to those reported to the Inquisition, neither Montemayer nor any other Jesuit ever acknowledged them as his.
-The controversy went on for six years, passing through three phases—in Louvain, in Spain and in Rome.
+The controversy went on for six years, passing through three phases—in Leuven, in Spain and in Rome.